Paperspace/gradient-cli/README.md

 1. Make sure you have a Paperspace account set up.
 Go to http://paperspace.com to register.

-2. Send an email message to support@paperspace.com to request access to the Paperspace API Beta program.

-   Wait for an email confirmation indicating your account has been approved before proceeding.

-3. Use pip, pipenv, or conda to install the paperspace-python package, e.g.:
+2. Use pip, pipenv, or conda to install the paperspace-python package, e.g.:

     `pip install paperspace`

-4. Download your api key by executing the following:
+3. Download your api key by executing the following:

     `paperspace-python login`